 A 29-year veteran head coach at Bowling Green State University, South Bend native Denise Van De Walle joined the Irish staff at the beginning of the 2012 season as a volunteer assistant coach after retiring from BGSU in 2011.
 She worked with Notre Dame for three seasons from 2012-14.

-During her first season with the Irish, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
-In 2013 she will assist with the setters, led by 2012 second team all-BIG EAST selection Maggie Brindock, as well as help head coach Debbie Brown during matches with the Irish offense.
+During her first season with the Irish in 2012, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
+In 2013, she helped coach the setters in addition to assisting head coach Debbie Brown during matches with the Irish offense.
 In 2014, Van De Walle will continue to assist with the offense in addition to scouting opponents.

 The winningest coach in Mid-American Conference history at the time of her retirement, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.

 While with the Falcons, Van De Walle won three MAC Championships (1989, 1991-92) and two MAC Eastern Division Championships (2000-01).
 She led the Falcons to winning seasons in 19 of her last 25 years with the program and put together 13 seasons with 20-plus wins, including a 30-win campaign in 1992.

 She was named MAC Coach of the Year four times, winning it outright in 1986 and 1989 and sharing it in 1987 and 1992.